IN-PATIENT MEDICAL CARE

 Our highly qualified clinical staff routinely cares for children who require respiratory treatments, pulse oximetry, continuous oxygen support, management of gastrostomies, tracheostomies, ventilator support, and IV or central line therapies.

 Staffing.
 Our medical director and her colleagues in pediatrics at Dartmouth-Hitchcock Keene provide primary medical care for each child at Cedarcrest Center.
 Throughout a stay with us, children typically remain under the specialty care of those who attended them prior to admission.
 Our travel nurse arranges and accompanies children to appointments with medical specialists in Boston, Manchester, Lebanon and elsewhere.
-Increasingly, we are employing telehealth/telemedicine strategies to extend opportunities for specialty physicians to observe and treat children, to consult with our clinical staff, and to reduce the need for medical transport whenever possible.
-[Learn more about telehealth/telemedicine.]
+Increasingly, we are employing telemedicine/telehealth strategies for to extend opportunities for specialty physicians to observe and treat children, and to consult with our clinical staff, while reducing the need for medical transport whenever possible.

 Cedarcrest Center has a staff of more than 100 who provide year-round clinical care, special education and therapy services for children in residence.
 A multidisciplinary team ensures that each child receives care customized to specific needs.
 The team includes:

 - Director of Nursing Services

 - Director of Rehabilitation Services